 Our Curriculum

-The mission of Casey’s Clubhouse™ is to offer holistic, integrated curriculum and support materials that make real differences in the lives of children and families using Best Practices as their guide.
-We use a combination of research and technology, and pull from psychology, education, and neuroscience as we look to support a whole mind-body system rather than just pieces and parts.
+The mission of Casey’s Clubhouse™ is to offer a holistic, integrated curriculum, and support materials that make real differences in the lives of children and families using Best Practices as our guide.
+We use a combination of research and technology, and pull from psychology and neuroscience as we look to support a whole mind-body system rather than just pieces and parts.

 We teach 6 SECTIONS of skills...